SeriousOldMan/Simulator-Controller/Docs/AI Race Spotter.md

    Note: You can use the [Trigger Detector Tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#trigger-detector-tool) to find out, which hotkey string corresponds to a given keyboard command.
 This hotkey string will be placed in the Clipboard and can be pasted to the input field after closing the trigger detector tool.

-2. Command

-   In this case, you can selected every script or application, which is executable by Windows.
-Use the "..." button to locate the executable.

 3. Action(s)

    You can call any [controller action function](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#actions) here.
 Multiple action calls can be given, separated by "|" or by ";".
 Example: